 The concept is simple, regardless of the framework you are using:

 First, place the Wisepops setup code into the layout of your pages, so it will be loaded only once.
 Add the following snippet just after our setup code to disable the automatic pageview fired after the Wisepops initialization:

 So your setup code would look like this:

-Then, execute the following JS line each time a page content is loaded, and after the URL has been dynamically changed:
+Then, execute the following JS line each time a page content is loaded.
+For the initial landing page, and when the user navigate between pages: